-Lord of the Rings where Andy Serkis played Smeagol.
-This is considered by many the event that skyrocketed the development in motion capture.
+Motion capture is a technique that is used in many games.
+One of the earliest examples of the use of motion capture in film is The Lord of the Rings, where Andy Serkis played Smeagol.
+By many, this is considered to be the event that skyrocketed the development in motion capture.